The Maze of Galious: Legacy

 The Maze of Galious, particularly the original MSX version, served as influence for La-Mulana (2006).
+Spanish developer Francisco Téllez de Meneses also cited the game as an influence for Unepic (2011).
 In addition, the exploration bits from the game were ultimately utilized for Castlevania II: Simon's Quest.
 In the years since, fans have experimented with remaking and porting the title unofficially to other platforms.
 In 2002, a remake based on the original MSX version for PCs was released online by the group Brain Games, featuring updated visuals and different graphic sets.
 In 2015, a conversion for the ColecoVision was announced to be in development by Opcode Games, requiring the Super Game Module expansion to run on the hardware.
 That same year, a port for the ZX Spectrum developed by Climacus and McNeil was released online.
 In 2022, a mod that supports the MSX2 hardware was released online by Víctor Martínez and David Madurga, which allows improved visuals by Toni Galvez and other changes.

+During the Konami Action & Shooting Contest hosted by the Shueisha Game Creator’s Camp and Tokyo Game Show 2022, Takumi Naramura (the creator of La Mulana) won the rights from Konami to develop the game through the competition, a remake game titled Maze of Galious Remake is in development.